MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

    1. In the **Failure** screen of the setup process, select **Details**.
    1. In the *%programfiles%\Microsoft SQL Server\nnn\Setup Bootstrap\Log* folder, check *Summary.txt* and other default setup log files.
 For more information, see [View and Read SQL Server Setup Log Files](/sql/database-engine/install-windows/view-and-read-sql-server-setup-log-files?view=sql-server-ver15&preserve-view=true).

-In the following sections, check for a scenario that corresponds to your situation, and then follow the associated troubleshooting steps.
+In the next few sections, check for a scenario that corresponds to your situation, and then follow the associated troubleshooting steps.
 If there's no matching scenario, look for more pointers in the log files.

 ## "Wait on Database Engine recovery handle failed" and "912" and "3417" errors